GLOBAL MARKETS-Japan's liquidity surge lifts stocks, oil slides

 NEW YORK, April 11 World equity markets rallied for a fourth day on Thursday, lifted by a surprise drop in Americans seeking unemployment benefits last week, while crude fell on a cut in global demand forecasts as U.S. oil supplies hit a two-decade high.

-Equity markets were also supported by Japan's aggressive monetary easing and signs of a growing recovery in China.
+The larger-than-expected drop in U.S. jobless claims came as world equities markets rose on continued support from Japan's aggressive monetary easing and signs of a growing recovery in China.

-The 42,000 drop in initial claims for state unemployment benefits to a seasonally adjusted 346,000 could ease fears of a marked deterioration in U.S. labor market conditions after a surprise stumble in job growth in March.
+Initial claims for state unemployment benefits dropped 42,000 to a seasonally adjusted 346,000, a drop that could ease fears of a marked deterioration in U.S. labor market conditions after a surprise stumble in job growth in March.

-Wall Street rose despite news of a 14 percent plunge in personal computer sales in the first quarter, the sharpest drop in two decades of record-keeping, which pulled Microsoft Corp. , Intel Corp. and other technology-related shares down.
+Wall Street mostly rose despite a drop in tech shares after a 14 percent plunge in personal computer sales in the first quarter, the sharpest drop in two decades of record-keeping.

 The plunge marks a new milestone in the apparent ebbing of the PC age as computing goes mobile via tablets and smartphones.